Said Zahari: Early life

 In the documentary, Zahari recounts the events that follows his election as chairman of Parti Rakyat Singapura on the night before Operation Coldstore.

 He details his subsequent detention where he was kept in solitary confinement for long period in poor condition and explicitly threatened with death if he did not choose to confess his alleged crimes and cooperate with the authority.
 Part of the film shows Zahari conversing with the interviewer in fluent Mandarin, which he was taught during his forced detention without trial by fellow Chinese educated detainees, who were in the majority.

 In a Singapore government media release highlighting the ban, it was stated that the documentary in question, "gives a distorted and misleading portrayal of Said Zahari's arrest and detention under the Internal Security Act in 1963".

+He wrote about his experience in two books, Dark Clouds at Dawn: a Political Memoir (2001) dan The Long Nightmare: My 17 Years as a Political Prisoner (2007).

 Amnesty International recognizes Zahari as a former "prisoner of conscience."

 Personal life

 Said Zahari married Salamah Adul Wahab in 1955.
 He had 2 sons and 2 daughters.

 Said Zahari died on 12 April 2016 at 12.30 pm (UTC+08:00) in Malaysia; his death was announced by his son Norman Said on his Facebook post.